mozilla/source-map/README.md

 * `file`: Optional.
 The generated filename this source map is associated with.

+#### SourceMapConsumer.prototype.computeColumnSpans()

+Compute the last column for each generated mapping.
+The last column is inclusive.

 #### SourceMapConsumer.prototype.originalPositionFor(generatedPosition)

 Returns the original source, line, and column information for the generated